 This drink is very good and I think it will be even better the next time I make it.
 The strong corn flavor from the Hudson Baby Bourbon is trying too hard here, swap it out for Michter’s or something more balanced and this drink will be even better.
 All of these flavors play very well together and it may even get better as it sits a bit and gets some more dilution going on.
 It is definitely a nice sipper.

 Coffee and cigarettes, just a metaphor for coping mechanisms, really.
 Same as the lies we tell ourselves everyday.
 Things aren’t that bad, it’s just the news trying to sell papers or advertising or whatever it is they sell these days.
 In fact, this is all totally normal.
-As the little dog in the dashing hat would say as he sips his coffee, “This is fine.”
-It’s not though, you know that right?
+As the little dog in the dashing hat would say as he sips his coffee, “This is fine.“ It’s not though, you know that right?
 It is not fine that people who have known each other all their lives are fighting over political bullshit.
 It’s not fine that as of today over 200,000 people have died due to COVID-19.
 That’s the entire population of the city of Huntsville, Alabama.
 Just gone.
 Every one of them leaving a hole in the lives of their families, their friends, their communities.
 Gone because they caught a virus.
-Imagine that…imagine the outcry if it were more visible, more concentrated.
+Imagine that; imagine the outcry if it were more visible, more concentrated.
 How upset would the country be if Huntsville were suddenly gone?
 Wouldn’t they want to know why?
 Wouldn’t they want to know what could have been done?
 Wouldn’t they take to the streets to demand answers?
 Wouldn’t they fight with all their might to stop this virus?
-A virus that has been politicized to the point where not trying to fight it, where not following scientific recommendations is worn like a badge of honor by many folks who choose to wear blue jerseys, much to the chagrin of the folks in red jerseys.
-Not that the red team is winning any leadership competitions lately.
+A virus that has been politicized to the point where not trying to fight it, where not following scientific recommendations is worn like a badge of honor by many folks who choose to wear red jerseys, much to the chagrin of the folks in blue jerseys.
+Not that either team is winning any leadership competitions lately.
 That’s the real problem, isn’t it.
 The game.
 An entire society reduced to us and them, red vs. blue in the battle of the young century.
 Two teams, made up of people with a hell of a lot more in common with each other than they have with the leadership of either side, pushed toward division by those who find themselves in a position to do something for the greater good, but are entirely unable to do so, blinded by their own prejudices and unwillingness to compromise.
 A mistaken belief that the path to freedom lies along the road of subjugation of those you don’t agree with.
 That for your team to move forward the other side must lose and be punished for daring to believe differently.

 The sad thing is this has happened over and over in history and Santayana wasn’t kidding.
 A system which doesn’t have room for all is a system that eventually won’t have room for you.
 It may take a while but someday you will find yourself on the other side of the conversation, and when that happens, who will stand up for you?
 Who will be left?
 Extremism breeds more extremism.
 That’s why you don’t clean your house with fire.
 Sure, it may get rid of those papers in the den, but it grows and eats the things you love.
 It will even eat you, if you wait too long to stand up and fight it.
 There are a lot of things we all cherish that are worth fighting for, but isn’t anything worth fighting and dying for worth living for?
 Doesn’t it make sense to try to find solutions that make a better world, for ourselves, for all of our children?
 I’ve seen a lot of crap floating around lately about folks who are willing to fight for principles that I am not sure they understand completely.
 For freedoms they would deny others, for positions they would force on the unwilling.
 That’s not how things should be.
 We should be better than this.
 But what do I know?
 I am just a monkey with delusions of grandeur, making drinks and screaming into the void while the Nero’s tune up and the sycophants cheer.
 Stay safe, stay hydrated and stay sane, my friends.